top of page

 Asset 11SLIDES.png

-Beyond identifying the problem, the lecture encourages critical awareness and responsibility.
-It discusses how designers, organizations, and everyday users can recognize bias and reduce its impact.
-The goal is not only to expose the “broken mirror” of AI bias, but also to explore how we can begin to fix it together.
+The goal of the lecture is not only to expose the “broken mirror” of AI bias, but also to explore how we can begin to fix it together!

 Asset 1icon.png